7SW/7SW/README.md

-- 👋 Hi, I’m @7SW
+- I’m @7SW
 - 👀 I’m interested in designing and presenting information.
 All things ASCIIDOC, API design in any shape or form ;).
 And feature-rich UIs.
-- 🌱 I’m currently learning Go (next to multiple other things that I know a bit about, but never fully master)
+- 🌱 Making some tools in Go (Golang): fun!

 <!--- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ... --->